Jake Hager: Bellator MMA (2017–2023)

 For his third fight with the promotion, Hager faced Anthony Garrett at Bellator 231 on October 25, 2019.
 The bout ended in a no contest early into the first round after Hager landed two unintentional groin strikes to Garrett, the latter one rendering Garrett unable to continue.

 Hager faced Brandon Calton at Bellator 250 on October 29, 2020.
 He won the bout via split decision.

+Hager retired from MMA in September 2023.